polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 ## Developing a Smart Contract Versus a Parachain

 !!!info "For a more technical/thorough breakdown, refer to the [`polkadot_sdk_docs`](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/runtime_vs_smart_contract/index.html){target=\_blank}"
       [When should one build a Substrate (Polkadot SDK) runtime versus a Substrate (Polkadot SDK) smart contract](https://stackoverflow.com/a/56041305){target=\_blank}?
 This post also answers the question more technically of when a developer might choose to develop a runtime versus a smart contract.

-### Layer of Abstraction
+### Pallets vs. Smart Contracts

-When you write a smart contract, you are creating the instructions that associate with and deploy on a specific chain address.
+When you write a smart contract, you are creating a sandboxed program that contains instructions that associate with and deploy on a specific chain address.
+Pallets, which are modules that make up the core business logic of a Wasm runtime, run directly as part of the blockchain.
+Pallets can either be domain specific or they can be something critical, like block production.

-In comparison, a runtime module on a parachain is the entire logic of a chain's state transitions (what's called a state transition function).

 Smart contracts must consciously implement a path to upgrading in the future, while parachains have the ability to swap out their code through a forkless upgrade.
+Pallets can be added, removed, or modified in a forkless upgrade.

 When you build a smart contract, it will eventually be deployed to a target chain with its own environment.
 Parachains allow the developer to declare the environment of their own chain, even allowing others to write smart contracts for it.